 - From 1980 is organized Escape from Alcatraz Triathlon.
 The event includes a 1.5-mile swim to San Francisco, plus an 18-mile bike ride and an 8-mile run.

 Tips Before you Book the Best Alcatraz Tour

 Is the Alcatraz tour worth it?

 The tour of Alcatraz is worth it.
 A trip to the famous Alcatraz Federal Penitentiary is extremely attractive educational, historical, and architectural.
-A visit to San Francisco without seeing the most famous USA prison is not complete.
+A visit to San Francisco without seeing the most famous USA prison is incomplete.

-Should I book Alcatraz tour tickets in advance?
+Should I book the best Alcatraz tour tickets in advance?

 During a pandemic, booking is mandatory due to a limited number of places.